1ykos/patchmap/README.md

 favourite programming language you should have a look at patchmap_v0.hpp.
 This is a oversimplified the prototype, to ease the understanding without templates and binary search instead of interpolation search.

+#TODO

+ - use boosts advanced allocation to make use of expansion and reallocation
+ - re-unify sparse_patchmap.hpp and patchmap.hpp